mbeale0/Unity3D-CodeMash-Workshop/Labs/lab4.md

 Open this script and delete all the template code in the class.

-Now try on your own to add the necessary code to 1. output to the console the player lost and 2. stop time.
+Now try on your own to add the necessary code to
+1. output to the console the player lost
+2. stop time.

 <details><summary> Click here to see the code</summary>